CSS Inline

 What is CSS Inline?

-CSS Inline refers to a specific method of applying CSS styles directly within the HTML tag, rather than using an external CSS file or internal CSS styles.
-It allows developers to make quick and simple style adjustments to individual elements, without affecting the rest of the webpage.
-CSS Inline is written directly within the HTML tag using the style attribute, and the styles will be applied only to that specific element.
-This approach is particularly useful when immediate changes are needed or when the styles are specific to a single element.
-However, CSS Inline can become tedious and difficult to maintain when applied extensively throughout a webpage, as it requires editing multiple HTML tags individually.
-Despite its limitations, CSS Inline provides a quick solution for making small style adjustments without altering the overall design of the webpage.
+CSS Inline is a method of applying CSS styles directly within an HTML tag, rather than using an external CSS file or internal styles.
+It allows quick and simple style adjustments to individual elements without affecting the rest of the webpage.
+The styles are written directly within the HTML tag using the style attribute, applying only to that specific element.
+However, CSS Inline can become difficult to maintain when used extensively, as it requires editing multiple HTML tags individually.

-Inline styles also have an impact on rendering performance.
-As CSS is loaded and parsed before the rendering of the HTML, inline styles can be applied more quickly, reducing the time it takes for the browser to display the content.
-This is especially notable when dealing with critical rendering paths, where a delay in the rendering process can cause a negative user experience.
+3. Rendering Performance: Since CSS is loaded and parsed before rendering the HTML, inline styles can be applied quickly, reducing the time it takes for the browser to display content.

 Benefits of CSS Inline